arnaudlimbourg/qmk-keebs/README.md

-# Ivan's QMK Keyboard Layouts
+# Arnaud's QMK Keyboard Layouts

-Forked from https://github.com/thenyeguy/qmk - thank you to @thenyeguy for the structure and template setup.
+Forked from https://github.com/issmirnov/qmk - thank you to @issmirnov & @thenyeguy for the structure and template setup.

 Supported Keyboards: